Prism Video Intelligence

 GRAPHICWelkom op het Montessori Vaklyceum

 RTL uses minimal on-screen text — the story is carried entirely through narration, interview audio, and visual storytelling.
-This is a deliberate production choice that contrasts sharply with NOS's subtitle-heavy approach (20 text entries vs 1).
+20 text entries (NOS) vs 1 (RTL).

 🔒